regine/meltmodel/index.md

 If you find errors or have suggestions how the manual (or model) can be improved, please feel free to let up know via the Github Issues page for the models or via email.
-If you are interested in contributing to the model directly, we use [git](http://git-scm.com/) and [Github](github.com) to manage our code, more information about how to use these can be found on our [contributing page](contributing.html).

-There have been tools developed to help with certain tasks related to the model;
-a partial list of these may be found at the [External Tools page](tools.html).

 Model updates and changes
 -------------------------
 The model constantly evolves.
 All significant model changes and updates since 2012 are logged [here]({{page.repo}}/tree/release_0.2/changes.md).
+If you are interested in contributing to the model directly, for example, by adding new features, check our [contributing page](contributing.html).
+We use [git](http://git-scm.com/) and [Github](github.com) to manage our code.